The SIP rules require NBN Co and other carriers to give all Australians access to a broadband connection via either:

 Carriers must give us mapping information when they enter contracts to install telco network infrastructure in project areas.
 They do this by giving us an ‘anticipatory notice’ for the project.

 They must also update the mapping information once the infrastructure build is completed and services can be supplied to premises in that area.
 They do this by giving us a declaration for the area.
 The ACMA stores the mapping information received from SIPs on data.gov.au.

 A list of SIPs and the areas where they have started installing – or completed – telco network infrastructure can be found on our SIP register.

 How the map works

-The map also shows who the SIP is – or will be – for an area.
-The map can be used to view project and service areas by searching a suburb or an address.
+You can use the SIP map to view project and service areas by searching a suburb or address.

 The ACMA will update the map as SIPs provide new or updated data.

 Rollout areas and boundaries may be subject to change as construction planning is finalised.
 The estimated completion dates for the rollout of telco infrastructure are noted for project areas where contracts have been signed and construction is underway.
 The map relies on SIPs providing accurate mapping information.

 NBN Co is the SIP for all areas on the map where no other SIP is identified.
 For information on NBN Co’s service areas please visit its website.

 You can view and download the datasets associated with the map from data.gov.au.